pbretern/thesis/README.md

 Project is: _in progress_

-## Technical Information
-To use and tweak it for your latex-project, you need to copy the `mimosis.cls` in your project-directory and add the `mimosis.cls` to `\documentclass{miomosis.cls}` in the document preamble.

 ## Inspiration
-LaTex-Project based on Bastian Rieck (https://github.com/Pseudomanifold/latex-mimosis)
+LaTex-Project based on Bastian Rieck (https://github.com/Pseudomanifold/latex-mimosis).
+You find there further information on how to use and tweak the template.